Take A Break From the Labor of Grief this Labor Day

 give grief a break

 In my grief counseling practice, I often recommend that my clients try to take a holiday off from the labor of grieving on Labor Day.
 I know it sounds impossible, and it might be… but it’s worth a try.
+Understand that Labor Day brings the arrival of Fall and the earlier sunset, also might add a little sadness to the holiday.
+But you CAN get through this.

 grieving alone